gabriel-roque/reactnest-boilerplate/README.md

 It represents a use case for your application and explicitly a functional requirement.
 For example a Product CRUD.
 Certainly what is inside the module directory has a business rule included.
 It contains the following directories:

-- **components**: it must be allocated all the components belonging to the module
+- **components**: it must be allocated all the components belonging to the module;
-- **pages**: you must add all the pages that refer to this module
+- **pages**: you must add all the pages that refer to this module;
 - **store**: must maintain the global status management files of the module provided for in
   <a href="https://scotch.io/tutorials/getting-to-know-flux-the-react-js-architecture" target="_blank">
-  flux architecture
+  flux architecture;
   </a>
-- **module.routes.tsx**: it should be declared all the routes of this module
+- **auth.routes.tsx**: it should be declared all the routes of this module.

 🇧🇷

 Representa um caso de uso da sua aplicação e esplicitamente um requisito funcional.
-Por exemplo um CRUD de Produtos.
+Por exemplo, um CRUD de Produtos.
 Certamente o que está dentro do diretório de modulos possui uma regra de negócio inclusa.
 Ela contem os seguintes diretórios:

-- **components**: nela deverá ser alocados todos os componentes pertencentes ao módulo
+- **components**: nela deverá ser alocados todos os componentes pertencentes ao módulo;
-- **pages**: deverá agregar todas as páginas que remetem a este módulo
+- **pages**: deverá agregar todas as páginas que remetem a este módulo;
-- **store**: deve manter os arquivos gerecimento de estado global do módulo prevista na
+- **store**: deve manter os arquivos de gerecimento de estado global do módulo prevista na
   <a href="https://scotch.io/tutorials/getting-to-know-flux-the-react-js-architecture" target="_blank">
-  arquitetura flux
+  arquitetura flux;
   </a>
-- **module.routes.tsx**: nele deverá ser declarados todas as rotas deste módulo
+- **auth.routes.tsx**: nele deverá ser declarados todas as rotas deste módulo;

 **Modules Directory Structure**